great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/data_assets/how_to_organize_batches_in_a_file_based_data_asset.md

 <Prerequisites>

 - A working installation of Great Expectations
-- A Data Source that connects to a location with source data files
+- A Data Source that connects to a location with Data Assets

 </Prerequisites>